core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 | 401                | /.well-known/brski/es  | {{initial}} of this document, and {{?I-D.ietf-anima-constrained-voucher}}       |
 | 402                | /.well-known/brski/rv  | {{initial}} of this document, and {{?I-D.ietf-anima-constrained-voucher}}       |
 | 403                | /.well-known/brski/vs  | {{initial}} of this document, and {{?I-D.ietf-anima-constrained-voucher}}       |
-{:#initial-table title="Initial values for the Uri-Path-Abbr registry"}
+{:#initial-table title="Initial values for the Uri-Path-Abbrev registry"}

 <!-- We could also say in prose to take them from there and list the numbers there, but it is useful for later registrant to have a ready-made template in the document that sets things up. -->